dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/using-the-html5-and-jquery-ui-datepicker-popup-calendar-with-aspnet-mvc/using-the-html5-and-jquery-ui-datepicker-popup-calendar-with-aspnet-mvc-part-1.md

 uid: mvc/overview/older-versions/using-the-html5-and-jquery-ui-datepicker-popup-calendar-with-aspnet-mvc/using-the-html5-and-jquery-ui-datepicker-popup-calendar-with-aspnet-mvc-part-1
 title: Using the HTML5 and jQuery UI Datepicker Popup Calendar with ASP.NET MVC - Part 1 | Microsoft Docs
 author: Rick-Anderson
-description: This tutorial will teach you the basics of how to work with editor templates, display templates, and the jQuery UI datepicker popup calendar in an ASP.NET MV... ms.author: riande ms.date: 08/29/2011 ms.assetid: c23d27f7-b0cf-44f2-8445-fb69e045c674
+description: This first part of the tutorial series will teach you the basics of how to work with editor templates, display templates, and the jQuery UI datepicker popup calendar in an ASP.NET MV... ms.author: riande ms.date: 08/29/2011 ms.assetid: c23d27f7-b0cf-44f2-8445-fb69e045c674